-After living in Barcelona for the past decade and feeling the power of football (that’s soccer for some of you) and seeing first-hand the amazing displays of pride by the FC Barcelona fans who are famous for taking to the streets in the hundreds of thousands to celebrate a victory… I really thought I had seen it all when it comes to sports fever.
+After living in Barcelona for the past decade and feeling the power of football (that’s soccer for some of you) and seeing first-hand the amazing displays of pride by the FC Barcelona fans who are famous for taking to the streets in the hundreds of thousands to celebrate a victory… I even found myself betting on barcelona a few times, and I’m not really much of a gambler.
+I really thought I had seen it all when it comes to sports fever.
 But once again Bangalore has shown me a new side of life that I never knew existed.
 Well, a new side of the sporting life anyway.
 And it turns out that our beloved Royal Challengers Bangalore (RCB) and the action packed IPL are not just about cricket!

 IPL fever is on like Donkey Kong!
 RCB is trained up and raring to go and the city itself is primed and ready.
 But the KSCA preparing for the matches is only the tip of the IPL iceberg for us here in Bangalore.

 From where I’m standing so far, the ‘P’ in IPL stands for Party…and the Indian Party League season is here!